Home Download Orders Contact

 • Daily – The backup task will be run every day at the time indicated in the field Start time.

-• Day Intervals – The backup task will be run automatically after a certain number of days.
-The interval must be set in the Days field.
+• Day Intervals - The backup task will be run automatically after a certain number of days.

-• Hour Intervals – The backup task will be run automatically after a certain number of hours.
-The time interval must be set in the Hours field.
+• Hour Intervals - The backup task will be run automatically after a certain number of hours.

 • Days of the week – The backup task will be run automatically on selected days of the week as defined in the Days of the Week field.